apache/logging-log4j2/src/site/markdown/manual/cloud.md

 which would also have the secondary aggregator configured.
 Another option is to have the SocketAppender point to a highly available proxy that can forward to the Log Aggregator.

-If the log aggregator used is Apache Flume or Apache Kafka (or similar) the Appenders for these support being configured with a list of hosts and ports so high availability is not an issue.
+If the log aggregator used is Apache Flume (or similar) the Appenders for these support being configured with a list of hosts and ports so high availability is not an issue.

 ![Aggregator](../images/LoggerAggregator.png "Application Logging to an Aggregator via TCP")